OscarMulder/codam-gpg-signing/README.md

 ```

 ## Restart GPG daemon
 You might need to restart your gpg daemon.
+Also after closing and reopening your session, you sometimes need to restart it.
+If you get any error from git.
+Just restart it.
 ```
 gpgconf --kill gpg-agent
 gpg-agent --daemon